Wednesday, February 10, 2016

 As I've said, the package design is pretty good, aside from the clear window displaying the unappetizing product.
 But nothing about the packaging or candy (yes, it is candy) is right.
 Not at all.
 See, Ahlgrens bilar Saltlakrits translates to "Ahlgren's Cars Salty Licorice").
 Look at the bag again.
 Look at the candy inside.
 Look at the bag one more time.
 It is all oh-so-wrong.
 If it weren't for the text (or the little car graphics at the bottom), nobody in his (or her) right mind could ever possibly guess what the candy was supposed to be.
 I have my doubts it was designed by a person who has actually ever seen a car.

 Now, Sweden manufactures cars (Volvo is a Swedish brand, for instance, and happens to be Latin for "I roll."), so one would expect the general population of the country to know what an automobile would look like.
-But I will give Cloetta a break this time; the original version does resemble a car slightly (if the corporate website is to be believed), so something must have gone wrong during the salt/licorice process.
+But I will give Cloetta a break this time; the original version does resemble a car slightly, so something must have gone wrong during the salt/licorice process.
 Either way, I would recommend replacing the transparent window with an opaque graphic of a car on a road, just to make things extremely obvious and hide the appetite-suppressing "bilar" inside (it sometimes seems that the more horrid a product looks, the more the manufacturer is intent on showing it off).

 People generally either love or hate licorice.
 I'm somewhere in the middle; I am fond of both licorice and salt (though not on its own) in conservative quantities, so I might actually end up enjoying Ahlgrens bilar Saltlakrits.
 I almost regretted enlisting the help of TCR-FRESHY 5000, but what's done is done, so he might as well earn his pay.